 He turned, and my heart leapt after him.
 “Listen, Joseph, please!”
 He gawked.
-“Dorilus, you could do it by your beauty alone.”
+“Dorilus, you’ll do it by your beauty alone.”

 I found Dorilus lying outside in snow, his face powder-burned, smoke hanging between pines.
 “Am I hit?”

-I tore open his parka, no blood, and Dorilus gazed at scuffs in the snow, and a cord he had tripped upon, and a muzzle loader mounted on a forked stake.
+I tore open his parka, no blood, and Dorilus gazed at a cord he had tripped upon, and at a muzzle loader mounted on a forked stake.

 “McKinney,” I said.

 “Not necessarily.”
-Dorilus shook himself, recovering from the powder blast.
+Dorilus shook himself and wobbled to his feet, recovering from the powder blast.
 “Loggers set guns like this for deer.
 Someone likely heard us coming and left quick.”